seraries/thinkcspy-studios/class-design/README.md

 ## Walkthrough

 For the walkthrough, choose one of the 3 design problems from the studio and work through it in class.
 All design problems are listed on the studio page below.
+It is up to you how you want to solve these problems.

 ## Studio